There are plenty of opportunities to get involved in our research projects and work streams.

 Capsule robots are small devices that access and operate in environments that are out of reach for larger robots.
 In medicine, capsule robots can be designed to enter the human body through natural orifices or small incisions, and to perform endoscopy and surgery to minimise invasiveness of procedure.

-Status – PPI members involved in Cancer Research UK grant application submission.
-If successful, involvement will continue for the duration of the project.
+Status – PPI members involved in Cancer Research UK grant application submission which was successful.